 For many companies, having an employee handbook at all is a perennial “to do.”
-That’s unfortunate, because not only should you have an employee handbook, but you also should update it regularly as the landscape of your business and industry evolves.
+And that’s unfortunate, because not only should you have an employee handbook, but you also should update it regularly as the landscape of your business and industry evolves.
 Many professional HR services include a review and updates to your employee handbook as an add-on service or part of their onboarding process.

-In the same way you may want to rush the hiring process, it’s equally easy to fail to provide the necessary training for your new hire to succeed within your company.
+In the same way you may want to rush the hiring process, it’s equally easy to fail to provide the necessary new hire training for employees to succeed within your company.
 Always remember that retaining employees starts great employee onboarding - this is especially true in small businesses where there is plenty to do and new employees are expected to contribute from Day One.

 Make a conscious effort to offer all new employees sufficient tools, resources, and support.
 Otherwise, you are setting up both the employees and your business up for failure.